-At Chicago Public Schools (CPS), our vision is that every student in every neighborhood will be engaged in a rigorous, well-rounded instructional program and will graduate prepared for success in college, career, and life.
+At Chicago Public Schools (CPS), our mission is to provide a high quality public education for every child, in every neighborhood, that prepares each for success in college, career and civic life.
 This Request for Proposals (RFP) seeks to identify high quality school options that accelerate academic outcomes for their targeted CPS student population.